-- Physical traffic calming measures are often not appropriate on A or B class roads.
-Individual assessments are required on a case by case basis and this includes consultation with the bus companies and the emergency services. - Traffic speed surveys will need to be carried out to identify current traffic speeds and to enable the design of traffic calming measures. - Most physical traffic calming measures need to be lit at night and so street lighting will need to be present or provided by the scheme. - The traffic calming features must be provided at regular intervals to properly manage traffic speeds.
+- Physical traffic calming measures is not normally appropriate on A or B class roads. - Traffic speed surveys will need to be carried out to identify current traffic speeds and to enable the design of traffic calming measures. - Most physical traffic calming measures need to be lit at night and so street lighting will need to be present or provided by the scheme. - The traffic calming features must be provided at regular intervals to properly manage traffic speeds.
 For large areas, this can become very expensive. - Consultation will need to be carried out in relation to a speed limit change and the traffic calming measures. - For coloured carriageway surfacing, the road surface needs to be in good condition without ruts, crack or potholes.
 The material needs to be laid in reasonably warm, dry conditions and so will only be laid from mid-spring through to mid-autumn.